J4n-Nikl4s/-strenda-biocatalysis-refined/Models/Jan-Niklas/specifications/biocatalyst.md

 - __name__
   - Type: string
-  - Description: The name of the biocatalyst can be either generic based on the catalyzed reaction, for example, 'lipase' or more specifically by describing the genus and species, such as '_Bacillus amyloliquefaciens_ alpha-amylase'.
+  - Description: Description: The name of the biocatalyst can be either generic based on the catalyzed reaction, for example, 'lipase', named after substrate specificty such as 'lactase', or more specifically by describing the genus and species e.g. 'Bacillus subtilis protease', sometimes it also can be a number letter combination such as 'CHMO-M15', a abberviation, such as 'EaGK, KatG' or common names such as 'trypsin'.

 - __ec_number__
   - Type: string